 The GeoTORA route maintenance procedure in response to link failures is similar to TORA.
 Figure 6 illustrates how the DAG is modified in GeoTORA in response to link failures, considering several link failure scenarios.
 Figure 6(a) shows the case where no maintenance reaction is taken by node D, as a result of breakage of link (D, F), since node D still has an outgoing link (D,C).
 Next, as shown in Figure 6(b), the link from node C to node H breaks.
 Now, node C is left without any outgoing links - let us assume that the link failure occurred at time 1.
-Node C then updates its height using a new reference level representing the fact node C has lost all downstream links at time 1.
+Node C then updates its height using a new reference level representing the fact that node C has lost all downstream links at time 1.
 The new height of node C is (1, C, 0, 0, C), as shown in Figure 6(c).
 Node C also generates an UPD containing its new height and broadcasts the UPD to neighbor nodes - the procedure for handling the UPD messages in GeoTORA is identical to TORA.
 Since node C increases its height, now node D also has no outgoing links - in response, node D chooses height (1, C, 0, -1, D) and sends an UPD to its neighbors.
 The new height chosen by nodes C and D results in the loss of the only outgoing link from node B. Therefore, node B lowers its height to (1, C, 0, -2, B), to be lower than the current height of node D, and transmits an UPD containing its new height.
-The new height chosen by node B causes reversal of the link between node A and B to, now, point to node A. However, node A still has another outgoing link (A,E), so no further action is needed.
-The final state of the DAG, after the failure of the link between nodes C and H is shown in Figure 6(c).
+The new height chosen by node B again causes reversal of the link between nodes A and B to, now, point to node A. However, node A still has another outgoing link (A,E), so no further action is needed.
+The final state of the DAG, after the failure of the link between nodes C and H, is shown in Figure 6(c).

 Sometimes, a link failure causes a network partition, such that some nodes may not have any path remaining to any node in the geocast group.
 For instance, Figure 6(d) depicts the case where link between nodes F and G is broken.
 Now, assume that the time when failure occurred is 2.
 The reaction to this link failure is similar to the reaction following failure of link (C,H) in Figure 6(b).
 As a result of the failure of link (F,G), nodes F and E choose new height.
 The resulting state is shown in Figure 6(e).
-Observe that, before the link failure, node A only had outgoing links (no incoming links).
-Now, however, due to the new height chosen by node E, node A has no outgoing links remaining.
+Observe that, before all the link failures, node A only had outgoing links (i.e., no incoming links in Figure 6(a)).
+Now, however, due to the new height chosen by node E in Figure 6(e), node A has no outgoing links remaining.
 Node A realizes that all its outgoing links are broken when it receives an UPD message from node E containing node E's new height.
 Subsequently, following the "reflection" procedure as defined in TORA, the fact that A is partitioned from the geocast group is detected.
-Therefore, note that the procedure is identical to TORA.
-Figure 6(f) shows the network state after route erasure phase been completed.
+Therefore, route erasure phase is initiated.
+Details of the route erasure phase are not illustrated here for brevity - however, note that the procedure is identical to TORA.
+Figure 6(f) shows the network state after route erasure process has been completed.
 Until a new route to the geocast region is detected, a source that is partitioned from the geocast group is not able to send geocast data packets.